michel-zedler/linux-vm-bootstrap/README.md

     bash <(wget -qO- "https://raw.githubusercontent.com/michel-zedler/linux-vm-bootstrap/main/setup-guest/setup-guest-$ID.bash")

 Host/guest clipboard sharing is currently broken for (pre-setup) Manjaro KDE guests so you might need to type the above.
-This problem is fixed during the setup.
+This is fixed by the setup and effective after a guest reboot.